simple-crypto/SCALib/README.rst

    the remaining computational power that is needed by the adversary to recover the correct key.

-Full example of SCAFFE is available `here <examples/aes_simulation/>`_.
+Full example of SCALib is available `here <examples/aes_simulation/>`_.

 About us
 ========
-SCAFFE has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
-His colleague Gaëtan Cassiers co-authored SCAFFE.
+SCALib has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
+His colleague Gaëtan Cassiers co-authored SCALib.
 It has already been used by many other researcher at UCLouvain which contributed either directly or by constructive feedbacks.